simondotm/nx-firebase/docs/nx-firebase-projects.md

 ## Updating Firebase Configurations

 Once your Nx Firebase application has been initially generated you are free to change the firebase configurations however you like.
-If you don't use Firebase functions, you can choose to either simply ignore or not deploy them, or just remove the `functions` settings from the Firebase configuration for your application.

 The Firebase CLI usually warns you anyway if you try to deploy a feature that isn't yet enabled on your Firebase Project console.